-Museum displays cars, materials and artifacts relating to railroading.
-Also offers seven mile roundtrip train rides on weekends and some holidays from May through October. www.mrym.org
+Museum displays cars, materials & artifacts relating to railroading; also offers 7 mile roundtrip train rides on weekends and some holidays from May-Oct. www.mrym.org

 Museum of Natural History (U of I)

 1301 W Green St, Urbana · 217-333-2517 Building hallway exhibits on biology and geology available to visitors when University is in session.